MatthieuHernandez/StraightforwardNeuralNetwork/neural_network/Layer/gru.md

 ---

 # Gated Recurrent Units layer
 <p>
     <img src="{{site.baseurl}}/assets/images/neural_network/gru1.png" att="GRU neuron" width="320px" class="center"/>
 </p>

 ## Presentation
-This layer si a simple fully connected layer with Gated recurrent units instead of simple neurons.
+This layer is a simple fully connected layer with Gated recurrent units instead of simple neurons.
 Gated recurrent units (GRUs) are improved version of standard recurrent neural network.
 The GRU is like a long short-term memory (LSTM) but with fewer parameters.
 This is really useful when predicting time series or classifying sequential data.

 ## Declaration
 This is the function used to declare a GRU layer.
 ```cpp